 I connected it to my Lepy LP-2020A Class D amplifier and tested.
 Pairing is pretty normal - no recorded Chinese woman on this board.
 Just silence.

 The Bluetooth audio is very good.
 FLAC sounds excellent.
 It's a good sounding module.
-No complaints.
+Not bad for the price.

 The KCR-86B is around 1.5 times bigger than the KCX-BT003, and has fewer features.

-While this board does the job very well, I like the KCX-BT003 better mostly because it has more features at a lower price.
+While this board does the job very well, I like the previous one I tested better (KCX-BT003) mostly because it has more features at a lower price.
 They sound identical to my ears.